revk/ESP32-Faikin/README.md

 Supplied in a 70x70 panel as an assembled PCB with snap off parts down to two sizes.
 45x36mm or 40x16mm.

 <img src=PCB/Faikin/Faikin-panel.png width=49%><img src=PCB/Faikin/Faikin-alt-bottom.png width=49%>

+A 3D print case design (ideal for resin printer, but should work for FDM as well) is created from the PCB design to match exactly.
+[Bottom](PCB/Faikin/FaikinB.stl) [Top](PCB/Faikin/FaikinT.stl)

 ## Why I made this